josevh/SpotToPhones/README.md

 * create documentation/setup tutorial
 * handle tracks with error due to musicbrainz timeout rather than not-found
 * send bulk request to move tracks in Spotify playlists
+* slowest method is adding/queueing in Headphones, needs research.

 Open to any suggestions.
 First real GitHub project for me.
 Forgive the sloppy code, still learning.